All Oral Histories

 Mr. Taylor passed away on June 26, 2019.

 The managing principal of Datum Engineers Inc. in Dallas, Taylor served as the structural engineer for the John F. Kennedy Memorial and later the Texas School Book Depository during its Dallas County renovation and the construction of The Sixth Floor exhibition.
+While serving on the DART board in the 1980s, Taylor argued against a subway portal in Dealey Plaza.
 Recorded May 21, 2014.

 A U.S. Secret Service agent in 1963, Taylor was assigned to Vice President Johnson’s detail and was riding in his follow-up car in the Dallas motorcade.
 After the assassination, Taylor was assigned to protect Lady Bird Johnson.
 Recorded October 14, 2005.